TwilioQuest/ghw-twilio-guide/README.md

 ### Step 4: Daily challenge complete!
 Time to submit.

 You've completed day 2, high five!
-To submit, take a screenshot of your Dev Phone call history.
+To submit, take a screenshot of your Dev Phone call history and submit to [DevPost](https://hackp.ac/dailydevpost).

 ## Day 3: Make your first outbound phone call using `curl`.